Thyroid and Adrenal Dysfunction

 - Hormonal replacement when indicated, including thyroid replacement with a combination of T3 and T4

 - Diet and nutrition.
 Intestinal support and healing

 - Immune support, with treatment of any ongoing infections.

 - Strategies to reduce autoimmune responses

-- Detoxification: of bowel, liver, and kidneys.
-Removal of toxic metals and chemicals.
+- Detoxification: removal of toxic metals and chemicals from the bowel, liver, and kidneys.

 The Lee Clinic Can Help